otori-bird/retrosynthesis/Readme.md

 USPTO-FULL: https://github.com/Hanjun-Dai/GLN

-Our augmented datasets and checkpoints: https://drive.google.com/drive/folders/1c15h6TNU6MSNXzqB6dQVMWOs2Aae8hs6?usp=sharing
+Our augmented datasets, checkpoints and 200 examples of attention maps: https://drive.google.com/drive/folders/1c15h6TNU6MSNXzqB6dQVMWOs2Aae8hs6?usp=sharing

-## Environment Prepare
+## Environment Preparation

 Please make sure you have installed anaconda.
 The version about `pytorch` and `cudatoolkit` should be depended on your machine.
 The version of `pytorch` should not be smaller than 1.6 according to the OpenNMT-py.